anuvirtane/melody_markov/documentation/project_definition.md

 ## Input and output

-Input will be notes using [abc-notation](https://abcnotation.com/) or [LilyPond notes](http://lilypond.org/), output will be a melody played.
+Input will be a melody sung or played to computer microphone.
+Recording is made of that.
+Output will be a melody played.
 Program gets the beginning of a melody as input and returns a full melody, that is the beginning of what it got, and what it generated to continue the melody

 ## Efficiency targets
 Not set